 “In the four weeks travelling to Italy, we saw a mixture of historic sights, local ways of life, modern wonders and natural wonders.
 We loved the vibe of Luxembourg city and stayed there a couple of days.
 In Germany, we spent Hallowe’en in the Black Forest and spooked ourselves by getting stuck in the mud.”

-From here, they took the romantic road down to the Austrian border, past the mediaeval walled towns of Augsburg, Rothenburg, and Fussen.
+From here, they took the romantic road down to the Austrian border (check out our Camping Date Ideas guide), past the mediaeval walled towns of Augsburg, Rothenburg, and Fussen.
 In Austria, they had planned to travel the Grossglockner path to cross the Alps, but winter had really caught up with them.
 The path closes in October, and it was easy to see why.
 Waking up in the snowy, sleepy town of Heigligenblut was the inspiration to cook a warming Irish stew with Christmas songs playing in the background.

 Campsites and wild camping